-This geography course will emphasize the increasing interconnectedness of Earth's people due to globalization, as well as, the notion of "spatial variation" - how and why things differ from place to place both physically and culturally on the earth's surface.
+This geography course will emphasize the increasing interconnectedness of Earth's people due to globalization, as well as, the notion of "spatial variation"-how and why things differ from place to place both physically and culturally on the earth's surface.
 Globalization is the ongoing process of increasing interconnectedness and interdependence among humankind.
-While its onset of new communication technologies that have improved economic, political, social, cultural, historic, and geographic connections among individuals, groups, and nations.
+While its origins are debatable, this process has been significantly amplified with the onset of new communication technologies that have improved economic, political, social, cultural, historic, and geographic connections among individuals, groups, and nations.